pozil/auto-assign-issue/README.md

-# GitHub action that auto-assigns issues to a team or user
+# GitHub action that auto-assigns issues to a user

+Here's an example flow that auto-assigns all new issues to an `octocat` user:

 ```yml
 name: Issue assignment